 - While the pasta cooks, prepare the shrimp.
 Heat the olive oil and Old Bay in a skillet over medium heat.
 Saute the shrimp for 1-2 minutes per side, then remove from heat and set aside.

-- In a large bowl, combine the cooked pasta, cooked shrimp, goat cheese and tomatoes.
-The warmth of the pasta and shrimp should melt the goat cheese to coat pasta.
+- In a large bowl, combine the cooked pasta, cooked shrimp, goat cheese, and tomatoes.
+The warmth of the pasta and shrimp should melt much of the goat cheese and coat the pasta.

-- Toss the entire pasta salad with the lemon juice, dill, basil and chives.
+- Add the lemon juice, dill, basil, and chives and gently toss to combine.
 Season with salt and pepper to taste.